 Thoughts About How to Build Your Retirement Savings

-Start by reviewing your personal balance sheet to discover ways to save money.
+Start by analyzing your personal balance sheet to discover ways to save.
 Never stop searching for ways to add to your retirement savings.

 For instance, pay off high-cost credit card bills if you have them.
 Doing so can save you in excess of 10 percent on these credit card loans.
 Your FICO credit scores may also improve as a result.

-Don’t waste your money on frivolous pleasures.
+Don't waste your money on frivolous pleasures.
 For instance, if you enjoy freshly brewed coffee at work, bring your own carafe.
 You can save $5 or more every day.
-If you buy lunch, consider making your own to save even more money to add to your retirement savings.
+If you get lunch, consider making your own to save even more dollars to add to your retirement savings.